AndrewEllis93/Print-Tuning-Guide/README.md

 - This section assumes that you have already done a rough [Z offset calibration](https://docs.vorondesign.com/build/startup/#initial--simple-process).

 - This section also assumes that you have a *consistent* first layer squish, both across the entire build surface and between prints.
 Here are some tips if you are having issues with either.
-     - You may need to use [bed mesh](https://docs.vorondesign.com/tuning/secondary_printer_tuning.html#bed-mesh) to accomplish this.
+     - You should use [bed mesh](https://docs.vorondesign.com/tuning/secondary_printer_tuning.html#bed-mesh).
 I personally recommend generating a bed mesh before every print, by adding `BED_MESH_CALIBRATE` to your `PRINT_START` macro. (requires the config section in the link above.)
         - Do not omit the `relative_reference_index` setting.
 This should correspond to the point you calibrate your Z offset to (almost always the center point.)
             - relative_reference_index = ((x points * y points) - 1) / 2
         - Some discourage using bed mesh unless absolutely necessary, but I disagree.
 As far as I'm concerned, it's cheap insurance.
-Additionally, it's rare, especially for larger printers, to have a perfect first layer without it.
+Additionally, it's rare for larger printers to have a perfect first layer without it.
-        - Your heat soaked mesh will also be different from your cold mesh, and will even vary at different temperatures, hence why I prefer to generate a fresh one for every print.
+        - Your heat soaked mesh will also be different from your cold mesh.
+It will even vary at different temperatures.
+This is why I prefer to generate a fresh bed mesh for every print.

     - If you are using a V2:
         - Ensure that you place your `BED_MESH_CALIBRATE` **after** G32, as G32 clears bed meshes by default.